crosswalk-project/crosswalk-website/contribute/Building_Crosswalk.md

 The steps for installing a Tizen rpm on a device are covered in [Tizen target setup](#documentation/getting_started/tizen_target_setup).

 Running an application on Tizen is covered in
 [Run on Tizen](#documentation/getting_started/run_on_tizen).

-Here's a quick summary of the steps:

-1. Push the generated rpm file to the Tizen device (physical or emulated):

-        sdb push <rpm file path> /home/developer

-2. Install the generated rpm file on the device:

-        sdb root on
-        sdb shell

-        # ...on the device...
-        sh-4.1# rpm -ih /home/developer/<rpm file name>

-3. Push a web application to the device (this assumes that the application in the directory `app/` has a suitable `manifest.json` file):

-        sdb push app/ /home/developer

-    You can use one of the [Crosswalk samples](#documentation/samples) if you don't have an application to test with.

-4. Run the application on the device:

-        sdb shell "xwalk /home/developer/app/"

 ### Incremental builds